adamtaitano/EQClassic/README.md

-### To Do: Annotate code for a better understanding.
-Run tests
+### To Do: Annotate code for a better understanding of game and development.
+### Review and elaborate on game mechanics from source.

 EQClassic source code from January 1st, 2010 - For EverQuest Trilogy (big box)